 AWARDS & NOMINATIONS

-- 2018 JUNO Award Traditional Roots Album of the Year nomination (Rove)
+- 2018 JUNO Award nomination for Traditional Roots Album of the Year (Rove)

-- 2018 East Coast Music Award nomination for Roots/Traditional Recording of the Year (Rove)
+- 2018 East Coast Music Award win for Roots/Traditional Recording of the Year (Rove)

 - 2017 Canadian Folk Music Award nomination for Traditional Album of the Year (Rove)